szaumoor/ZS_ItemPack/README.md

 - The game doesn't support the mechanics of the originals
 - The effects are too generic on various items originally and I don't want to repeat myself on multiple items
 - The item involves a spoiler or is a plot-critical item.
 In those cases, I may use just the likeness of the item in the game, to create a new shiny item.
 For example, Orphic Hammer is one such case, which is instead in this item pack a Infernal Warhammer +3, which may be upgraded with demon hearts and maybe something else later on.
+- The item's conversion into the Forgotten Realms setting necessitates a change in item's mechanics.
+I try to keep the spirit of the item, but sometimes it's not possible to keep the original mechanics.

 As usual with my mods, every item is encapsulated in a different component, so you're not forced to include any item that you don't like for any reason.